Database-First TypeScript CRUD Generator

 The second argument to mount_prefix is an optional middleware guard. require_module_mw("admin") redirects any request from a user who doesn't have the admin module in their users.modules_tags field before the handler runs.
 You can swap it for require_auth_mw() or any custom middleware.
 Available modules are loaded from the modules table - see Authorization.

-Nested Resources (Master-Detail)
+Nested Resources (Parent/Child)

 The --parent <table> flag generates a resource as a child of another table - records scoped to a single parent and managed under nested URLs like /orders/:order_id/items:

-bun generator/crud items --parent orders
+bun reeman crud items --parent orders

 The parent foreign key is auto-detected from the child table's FK constraints at introspection time and recorded as a parent export in schema/table.ts, which you can override: